-- 1. One sample course scope and sequence (preferably in graph form) in the Appendices (Appendix B1) for one core subject (specific to the school's purpose) for each division (elementary, middle, high) the school would ultimately serve. - 2.
+- 1. One sample course scope and sequence for one core subject (specific to the school's purpose) (Appendix B1). - 2.
 As Appendix B2, provide a visual disseminating what courses (core content and electives) will be offered in year one through year five of the charter high school.
 Please ensure the projected staff and budget aligns with the course offerings. - 3.
 Identify how this curriculum aligns with the proposed charter school's mission, targeted student population, and North Carolina Accountability Model.